 - These devices download and install the test firmware and then tested to ensure that the firmware is functioning correctly prior to a product-wide deployment.

 - Upon a successful test, a product-wide deployment can be initiated by an appropriately credentialed admin (developer, operations specialist, product manager).
-All devices are notified of the availability of updated files the next time the check in.
+Devices receive the updated files when they next come online.